 The proposed development will meet all applicable fire code requirements.
 The building will have a fully automatic sprinkler system.
 The site will be served by a new public water system that will be operational prior to occupancy.
-The site is anticipated to have approximately 2,000 gpm of available fire flow to the site via the public water system, exceeding the required minimum of 1,500 gpm.
+The site is anticipated to have at least 1,500 gpm of available fire flow to the site via the public water system.
 New private fire mains and hydrants will be added on-site.
 Asphalt, concrete, and paver drive aisles will sufficiently allow fire apparatus access to the building.